-The most recent report from the California Energy Commission, recipient of the largest share of CCEJA funding, summarizes results from the start of the Prop 39 K-12 Program in December of 2013 through June 30, 2019.
+The most recent report from the California Energy Commission summarizes results from the start of the Prop 39 K-12 Program in December of 2013 through June 30, 2020.
 The Energy Commission provided guidelines and administration for the entire K-12 program and was primarily responsible for receiving, reviewing and approving energy expenditure plan (EEPs) applications submitted by eligible Local Educational Agencies (LEAs).
 Upon EEP approval, the Energy Commission notified the California Department of Education, which then distributed funding on a quarterly basis.

-As of June 30, 2019, the California Department of Education reported 2,189 eligible K-12 LEAs in California--these include public school districts, charter schools, three state special schools (e.g. schools for the deaf and blind), 16 and county offices of education.
-As of June 30, 2019, a total of 1,750 LEAs participated in the program.
+As of June 30, 2020, the California Department of Education reported 2,189 eligible K-12 LEAs in California--these include public school districts, charter schools, three state special schools (e.g. schools for the deaf and blind),16 and county offices of education.
+As of June 30, 2020, a total of 1,750 LEAs participated in the program.
 Together, those 1,750 LEAs submitted 2,121 EEPs for energy efficiency and renewable energy projects at 7,189 school sites, for \$1.542 billion of program funding.
 An additional \$153.9 million supported project planning.
 Overall funding is shown in Figure 3-1.